cybershoe/devday-mongo101-labs/docs/lab3/lab3-6.md

 ## Specifying a sort order and limit

-Sort order is specfied by a document, where the keys are the fields to sort by, and the values are the sort order: 1 for ascending, -1 for descending.
+Sort order is specified by a document, where the keys are the fields to sort by, and the values are the sort order: 1 for ascending, -1 for descending.
 For example, to sort the `restaurants` collection in the `sample_restaurants` database first by borough, then by cuisine type, you would specify:
 ```js
 {borough: 1, cuisine: 1}
 ```